redis/redis/deps/README.md

 1. Check with diff if hiredis API changed and what impact it could have in Redis.
 2. Make sure thet the SDS library inside Hiredis and inside Redis are compatible.
 3. After the upgrade, run the Redis Sentinel test.
-4. Check manually that redis-cli and redis-benchmark behave as expecteed, since we have no tests for CLI utilities currently.
+4. Check manually that redis-cli and redis-benchmark behave as expected, since we have no tests for CLI utilities currently.

 Linenoise
 ---